 The governor controls when the air compressor will pump air into the air storage tanks.
-When air tank pressure rises to the "cut-out" level (around 125 pounds per-square-inch or "psi"), the governor stops the compressor from pumping air.
-When the tank pressure falls to the "cut-in" pressure (around 100 psi), the governor allows the compressor to start pumping again.
+When air tank pressure rises to the "cut-out" level, the governor stops the compressor from pumping air.
+When the tank pressure falls to the "cut-in" pressure, the governor allows the compressor to start pumping again.